The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Results

-We compare this prediction to a halo mass threshold model (HMT scheme; shown by the green dashed line in the figure) in which each halo more massive than $m_{\rm th}=7.1\times10^{10}M_\odot$ is seeded \citep[e.g., the Illustris project:][etc.]{Vogelsberger14, Sijaki15}; note, this seeding scheme is driven by the mass resolution of the simulation, i.e., halos are seeded as soon as they are resolved with a sufficient number of particles).
-Our model predicts that all SMBHs formed much earlier in the universe.
-While a comparison with other physical model of seeding is planned for future papers, this figure shows the potentiality of distinguishing models by searching for AGNs at high redshift.
+Fig. \ref{fig:nd} also shows results for an example halo mass threshold (HMT) model (shown by green dashed line) in which each halo more massive than $m_{\rm th}=7.1\times10^{10}M_\odot$ is seeded \citep[e.g., the Illustris project:][etc.]{Vogelsberger14, Sijaki15}; note, this seeding scheme is driven by the mass resolution of the simulation, i.e., halos are seeded as soon as they are resolved with a sufficient number of particles).
+The main difference compared to the fiducial Pop III.1 model is in the overall number density of SMBHs at $z\gtrsim 5$.

+We also show the results of a simulation by \citet{Chon16} modeling the formation of SMBHs via the direct collapse mechanism.
+Here they simulated a $20 h^{-1}$Mpc box and found only two SMBHs formed (at $z\simeq15$ and 21).
+Even though this simulation was only run down to $z=9$, the number density is not expected to increase much at lower redshifts, given the conditions assumed to be needed for direct collapse, i.e., massive, irradiated, tidally-stable, metal-free halos.
+While this model allows some SMBHs to form relatively early, as discussed in \S\ref{sec:introduction}, the overall number densities achieved by this mechanism are much smaller than are needed to explain the entire observed SMBH population.

-We find that only a small number of mergers between seeded halos occur.
+We quantify the number of mergers that occur between seeded halos in the Pop III.1 models.
 Table \ref{table:seed_dist} shows the total number of SMBHs that formed ($N_{\rm SMBH,form}$) and the number of halos containing them at $z=0$ ($N_{\rm SMBH}(z=0)$).
 Assuming efficient merging of SMBHs that are in the same halo, then the number of mergers is $\Delta N_{\rm SMBH}=N_{\rm SMBH,form}-N_{\rm SMBH}(z=0)$.
 A feature of the Pop III.1 seeding mechanism is that SMBHs are initially spread out from each other, so that there are relatively few binary SMBHs and few mergers.
 A detailed analysis of the mergers including the binary (and higher order multiples) AGN number densities, and the gravitational wave background emanating from these mergers will be discussed in a future paper in this series.

 A caveat of our seeding model is that at small redshifts, around $\lesssim6$, the isolation distance in comoving units becomes so small that many minihalos that appear after this redshift start satisfying the isolation criteria.
 This effect would result in an increase in number density by around 2 orders of magnitude by $z=0$ from the converged values around $z\approx20$, for all cases of $d_{\rm iso}$.
 However, since reionization has completed by $z\approx8$ (Planck Collaboration \citeyear{Planck20}), we assume that the formation of Pop III.1 sources is also not possible below this redshift.
 Hence, in our analysis, we set a limit of seed formation to be only possible until $z=8$.
 For most cases of the isolation distances we considered ($\geq 75$ kpc), the number density is already converged at redshifts greater than $z=20$.
 However, for the case of 50 kpc, new seeds still keep on appearing until $z=8$ (although below $z=15$ the total number only increases by about 1\%).